tyml/extensive-grammar-language/SPEC.md

 Type ::= Ident
 Body ::= .*
 ```
+The start symbol of the grammar is `Func`.

 The string `func  fun(int  arg1,  int  arg2)  =  expr` that matches the grammar yields the following two *Parse Trees*: